close up gnat

 The itching can be intense and may last for several days.
 Scratching can worsen the irritation, lead to secondary infections, and prolong healing.
 I learned this the hard way after a camping trip where I ended up with dozens of tiny, incredibly itchy bumps.

-Expert Tip: If you’re particularly sensitive to insect bites, consider wearing long sleeves and pants, even in warm weather, when you know gnats are prevalent.
+Expert Tip: If you’re especially sensitive to insect bites, consider wearing long sleeves and pants, even in warm weather, when you know gnats are prevalent.
 Light colors can also be less attractive to some biting insects than dark colors.
 I always pack a lightweight, long-sleeved shirt for fishing trips in the early morning.

 Gnat Bites vs. Mosquito Bites: How to Tell the Difference